GameDevTecnico/cubos/docs/pages/2_features/main.md

 ## What we don't have and where are we going

 The engine is still in its early stages of development, and thus we're missing a lot of features.
-For example, we don't have physics yet, and the editor tools are very barebones - you can't even load a scene from a file yet.
+For example, we don't have rigid body physics yet, and the editor tools are very bare bones.
 There's no scripting language, thus you will have to write all your game logic in C++.

 Making a game with the engine is still very painful.
 Our goal is to make **CUBOS.** usable for game jams by people who are not on the team.
 This means a